OPS-E2E-PPE/VBA-Docs/api/Outlook.CardView.Language.md

 ---
-title: CardView.Language Property (Outlook)
+title: CardView.Language property (Outlook)
 keywords: vbaol11.chm2588
 f1_keywords:
 - vbaol11.chm2588
-ms.prod: outlook
 api_name:
 - Outlook.CardView.Language
 ms.assetid: 52738c62-e3a3-7c20-9c94-deff1b2b64b8
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# CardView.Language Property (Outlook)
+# CardView.Language property (Outlook)

 Returns or sets a **String** value that represents the language setting for the view.
 Read/write.

 ## Syntax

-_expression_. `Language`
+_expression_.**Language**

-_expression_ A variable that represents a [CardView](./Outlook.CardView.md) object.
+_expression_ A variable that represents a [CardView](Outlook.CardView.md) object.

 ## Remarks

 The **Language** property uses a **String** to represent an ISO language tag.
 For example, the string "EN-US" represents the ISO code for "United States - English."

 If a valid language code is specified, the object will only be available in the **View** menu for the specified language type.
 If no value is specified, the object item is available for all language types.
 The default value for this property is an empty string.

 ## Example

 The following Microsoft Visual Basic for Applications (VBA) example sets the language type of all **[View](Outlook.View.md)** objects of type **olTableView** to U.S. English.

 ```vb